 General Rules for Boondocking

-- Don’t break laws and check signs
+- Don’t break laws and check the road signs

-- Use natural cosmetics
+- Use natural toiletries

 - Don’t block entries or streets